-In some circumstances the most appropriate safety switches may be portable safety switches, particularly to protect mobile workers who do not have fixed places of work and whose person conducting the business or undertaking (PCBU), may have little control over electrical installations where they work.
+In some circumstances the most appropriate safety switches may be portable safety switches, particularly to protect mobile workers who do not have fixed places of work and whose PCBU, may have little control over electrical installations where they work.

 Workers using hand-held or portable electrical equipment should be advised as to whether the outlets they use are adequately protected by safety switches.
 If in doubt you should ensure that portable safety switches are provided to these workers and you should take all reasonable steps to ensure they are used.